soorajnraju/snow-and-sun/README.md

 # snow-and-sun
-A wordpress plugin boiler plate
+A wordpress plugin boilerplate with autoloader